-Ames Iowa is located around 30 miles north of Des Moines and is home to Iowa State University, one of the 3 universities that can be found in Iowa!
+Ames Iowa is located around 30 miles north of Des Moines.
+It is home to Iowa State University, one of the 3 universities that can be found in Iowa!
 It’s very much a ‘college town’ with a huge amount of pride and sense of community.
 Ames was recently named the best college town in America by 24/7 Wall St!
 Here is my guide on things to do in Ames Iowa.

 Disclosure: AD | My trip was hosted by the Ames CVB who provided me with accommodation, attraction passes and food while in the area.
 As always opinions are 100% my own.
 This post may contain affiliate links.
 For more information visit the Privacy & Disclosure Policy here.